SP17-RedChromePlugin/PDI_ETL_Pipeline_Weather_Ozone_And_Crashes/README.md

 ## ETL Approach
 The data this pipeline takes in is 2-3 years old, since more recent crashes are not yet made public.
 Due to this and the small number of crashes added to NHTSA's database each day, running this pipeline on a batch cadence makes more sense than streaming.
 I'm unfamiliar with the best methods for running a pipeline automatically at a set time, so the solution I found for running on a batch cadence is to use Window's Task Scheduler.
 At the desired interval, it will call "Python.exe" with the Pipeline.py program passed as an argument.

+## Views
+There are a total of 6 views created by the pipeline:

+crash_weather: Links every crash in the database with the respective weather conditions present on that day.
+Only includes crashes where weather conditions were known.

+weather_crashes_by_day: Links every day that weather conditions were recorded with crashes that occurred that day.

+crashes_precip_freq: Utilizes the weather_crashes_by_day view to sort rows into buckets depending on the amount of total precipitation that day.
+It counts the total accidents that occurred in each bucket, as well as the total entries in each bucket, and gives an output of crash frequency in each bucket.

+crash_ozone: Links every crash with the respective ozone readings present on that day.
+Only includes crashes where ozone readings were known.

+ozone_crashes_by_day: Links every day that ozone levels were recorded with crashes that occurred that day.

+crashes_ozone_freq: Sorts ozone levels into buckets and shows frequency of crashes within each bucket.